ading2210/poe-api/README.md

  - `device_id = None` - The device ID to use.
 If this is not specified, it will be randomly generated and stored on the disk.
  - `headers = headers` - The headers to use.
 This defaults to the headers specified in `poe.headers`.
  - `client_identifier = client_identifier` - The client identifier that will be passed into the TLS client library.
 This defaults to the one specified in `poe.client_identifier`.
+ - `formkey = None` - The formkey to use.
+Only supply this option if initializing the client without it fails.
+You can find this value by going into your browser's devtools, looking in the network tab for a `gql_POST` request, and taking the value of the `poe-formkey` request header.
+The formkey that you use must come from a browser that matches the headers that you've set in `poe.headers`.
+Keep in mind that the default browser is Chromium 112.

 Regular Example:
 ```python